Last date modified: 2026-Apr-17

 aiR Assist (Advanced Access)

-Advanced Access is an opportunity to evaluate and work with Relativity features prior to General Availability release.
-Relativity customers typically participate in Advanced Access programs on a feature-by-feature basis.
-The functionality described in this document may not be available in all Relativity environments and may not represent the functionality, appearance or behavior of the General Availability release version of this feature.
+Advance Access (AA) is an opportunity to evaluate and work with Relativity features prior to the General Availability (GA) release.
+Relativity customers typically participate in AA programs on a feature-by-feature basis.
+The functionality described in this topic may not be available in all Relativity environments.
+This topic may not represent the functionality, appearance, or behavior of the GA release version of this feature.

 aiR Assist is a conversational search tool integrated within RelativityOne, designed to empower legal teams to interact with their data using natural language.
-By leveraging advanced AI, aiR Assist enables users to surface hidden insights, reveal connections, and uncover themes in moments directly within the Relativity platform.
-This transforms how legal professionals explore and understand modern legal data, leading to faster comprehension, stronger decision-making, and defensible outcomes.
+By leveraging advanced AI, aiR Assist helps to surface potential insights, reveal possible connections, and uncover themes more efficiently.
+This can enhance the process they use to analyze and interpret legal data more effectively, potentially leading to quicker understanding, better decisions, and defensible workflows when validated by users.

 It works by searching the extracted text of indexed documents.
-Users can create indexes per workspace supporting up to 50,000 documents.
-When a query is submitted, aiR Assist identifies the most relevant documents and uses a large language model (LLM) to generate answers, complete with citations to up to 25 source documents.
+Users can create up to five indexes per workspace, each supporting up to 50,000 documents.
+When a query is submitted, aiR Assist identifies the most relevant documents deemed most relevant and employs a large language model (LLM) to generate answers, complete with citations from as many as 25 source documents.

 See these topics to start using aiR Assist: